Nikon D5500 vs Olympus E-M1 II

 |8.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 |15.||Panasonic GH5||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 |16.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |17.||Samsung NX30||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the E-M1 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5500 lacks such a headphone port.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5500 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+Both the D5500 and the E-M1 II have been discontinued, but can regularly be found used on ebay.
 The D5500 was replaced by the Nikon D5600, while the E-M1 II was followed by the Olympus E-M1 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Olympus E-M1 II Manual.
+Further information on the features and operation of the D5500 and E-M1 II can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Olympus E-M1 II Manual.

 So how do things add up?
 Is the Nikon D5500 better than the Olympus E-M1 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.